 Inconsistent Practices.
 Currently, many different local carriers administer Medicare.
 They have inconsistent policies on matters such as: (1) test coverage; (2) automated chemistry panels; (3) diagnosis coding; (4) claims documentation; and (5) fee schedules (subject to the national fee schedule limitations).
 Inconsistent carrier rules and policies have increased the complexity of the billing process for clinical laboratories.
 As part of the 1997 Balanced Budget Act, HHS was required to adopt uniform policies on the above matters by January 1, 1999, and to replace the current local carriers with no more than five regional carriers.
-Although HHS has finalized a number of uniform test coverage/diagnosis coding policies, it has not taken any final action to replace the local carriers with five regional carriers.
+Additionally, the MMA required that CMS consolidate the administration of Part A and Part B benefits under the same contractor, titled the Medicare Administrative Contractor (MAC).
+Currently, different contractors administer Part A and Part B benefits for the same geographic area.
+On July 31, 2006, CMS announced that they had awarded the first of 15 MAC contracts to Noridian Administrative Services.
+Noridian will serve as the first contractor to process and pay both Part A and Part B claims for Medicare beneficiaries in Arizona, Montana, North Dakota, South Dakota, Utah and Wyoming.
+The remaining contracts will be awarded by 2011 in order to meet the requirements of the MMA.

 Carrier Jurisdiction Changes for Lab-to-Lab Referrals.
 On October 31, 2003, CMS announced its intention to change the manner in which Medicare contractors currently process claims for lab-to-lab referrals of clinical laboratory tests.
 While laboratories are, under certain criteria, permitted to directly bill Medicare for clinical laboratory tests they refer to other laboratories, they must be reimbursed at the correct fee schedule amount based on the Medicare fee schedule in effect in the Medicare carrier region in which the test was actually performed.
 Historically, laboratories needed to enroll with and file claims to multiple carriers in order to bill for such out-of-area test referrals, to ensure receipt of the appropriate payment amount.
 This has proven to be an administratively difficult process, with many obstacles to obtaining accurate claims payment, including applying the correct fee schedule.
-On July 1, 2004, CMS implemented a change that mandated that the laboratory's "home" carrier maintain and apply the clinical laboratory fee schedule applicable to the carrier region where the test was performed.
+On July 1, 2004, CMS implemented a change mandating that the laboratory's "home" carrier maintain and apply the clinical laboratory fee schedule applicable to the carrier region where the referred test was performed.
 This streamlined process allows a laboratory to file all of its clinical laboratory claims to its "home" carrier.

 CMS also has announced a parallel change with regard to purchased diagnostic interpretations (pathology services).
 A previously announced change in Medicare carrier jurisdiction rules required laboratories to bill the carrier where a purchased diagnostic interpretation service was performed.
-This would have required carriers to issue Medicare provider numbers to the billing laboratory.
-In October 2004, CMS posted a "change notice" permitting laboratories to temporarily bill their local carriers for purchased diagnostic tests or interpretations regardless of the location where the service was furnished.
+This would have required multiple carriers to issue Medicare provider numbers to a laboratory billing for purchased diagnostic interpretation services performed by others.
+In October 2004, CMS posted a "change notice" permitting laboratories to temporarily bill their local carriers for purchased diagnostic tests or interpretations regardless of the location where the interpretive service was furnished.
 The final change notice was issued on October 29, 2004, effective April 1, 2005.
 The final notice requires carriers to implement a new edit to check for duplicate claims for referred clinical diagnostic laboratory and purchased diagnostic services submitted by physicians/suppliers to more than one carrier.